shaon-data/iris_data_150_species_detection/README.md

 ### Dataset information
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.

-Predicted attribute: class of iris plant.

 ### Attribute Information:
+Number of Attributes: 4 numeric, predictive attributes and the class Predicted attribute: class of iris plant.
 1. sepal length in cm
 2. sepal width in cm
 3. petal length in cm